 If the smell of petrol and the sound of an engine is music to your ears then a long drive in a luxury GT sounds like the perfect way to travel to any destination.
 A Grand Tourer is about the driving experience and for years we have been a fan of the Jaguar XJ with the biggest possible engine available a 3.0 V6 Diesel that is quick enough off the mark but it has every thinkable creature comfort and would often arrive after a day of driving feeling as relaxed as you would after an hours drive.
 A GT list would not be complete without a sporty coupe or convertible and we have chosen the Fiat Abarth 124 Spider although less popular than the Mazda MX-5 it is based on the Abarth turns more heads and brings the Italian passion to a weekend roadster.
 With its two doors and soft top roof driving the Abarth is as much an experience day to day as it would be driving around the Italian lakes.
 The original GTI gave people the fun and the freedom to drive at speed with friends and in moderate comfort and for that the latest GTI with its high-end standard specification including Active Info Display and driver profile selection.
 The Jacara cloth, heated seats make even winter driving in the GTI a treat.
 (The Volkswagen Golf GTI is front-wheel drive and therefore would not be considered suitable for the British GT series.)
 Finally we offer the most recent car to bare the GT badge the Toyota GT86, often described as an enthusiasts car the 86 as known outside of the EU is your typical rear wheel drive, sports coupe, the long wheelbase and reasonable engine give the car plenty of drive, the spacious cabin fits even larger drivers and the style is just enough to make people look up from their phones as you drive by.
 The GT86 is also available in the Blue Edition, an electric blue for less than £29,000 RRP and a plethora of gadgets and dials to keep you entertained on long journeys.

 The length of the journey or the destination isn’t as important as the experience of the drive itself providing you are driving the grandest car and you complete it in style and comfort you can GT, typically a leisure activity for those with plenty of disposable income and a passion for driving.
 Typically the GT car is driven as fast and for as long as possible before arriving at a critically acclaimed destination where onlookers can marvel at the vehicle.
 Popular roads to drive a Gran Tourer include the San Bernardino Pass, a high mountain pass over the Swiss Alps between Italy and Germany.
 America offers the White Rim Road in the Canyonlands National Park, Utah.
 The Seven Mile Bridge over the Florida Keys gives the impression of driving on the water, Italy boasts the coveted Stelvio Pass.
 One of the most dangerous and beautifully unique roads to drive is the Guoliang Tunnel in China, where you literally drive through the very edge of the mountain itself.
-The Hartside Pass in Cumbria’s Lake District is also noted as one the most fun and challenging UK roads to drive with little to average traffic.
+The Hartside Pass in Cumbria’s Lake District has also noted as one the most fun and challenging UK roads to drive with little to average traffic.

 Alternatives to the leisure drives are the long distance runs, typically the aim here is to drive the nicest car you can afford as fast as possible to reach the other end in style.
 Examples of this can be seen on TV shows including Top Gear, Grand Tour and Fifth Gear to name a few, events including the Gumball 3000, Cannon Ball Run and the Great European Rally are a mecca for car enthusiasts to come together and see classic and modern GT cars perform as only a GT can.

 We have made our decision on what a GT is but is there anything that we have missed?
-If you are looking to lease a Grand Tourer, you can speak to one of our friendly account managers on 01565 880 880 or email Sales@allcarleasing.co.uk.
+If you are looking to lease a Grand Tourer, you can speak to one of our friendly private car lease account managers on 01565 880 880 or email Sales[at]allcarleasing.co.uk.
 One car that is difficult for us to place is the new Kia Stinger, the style and comfort is present, the price tag certainly isn’t cheap compared to it’s rivals but somehow it doesn’t meet everyone’s criteria for a GT.
 Have your say below is the Kia Stinger a real Grand Tourer?